-The Edwards SAPIEN 3 Transcatheter Heart Valves
+The Edwards SAPIEN 3 and SAPIEN 3 Ultra Transcatheter Heart Valves

 Edwards Lifesciences transcatheter heart valves are designed to work like your native heart valve.
-The Edwards SAPIEN 3 transcatheter heart valves are expanded into place with the help of a balloon and begin working immediately when they are implanted.
+The Edwards SAPIEN 3 and SAPIEN 3 Ultra valves are expanded into place with the help of a balloon and begin working immediately when they are implanted.